ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - `Sync` and `Send` are built into rust, (most of the rest is in std lib)
 - `Sync` trait, these types allows many references to same value in different threads
     - type `T` is `Sync` if immutable ref `&T` is `Send`
-    - generic parameters need ty be `Sync` for container type to be `Sync`
+    - generic parameters need to be `Sync` for container type to be `Sync`
 - `Send` trait, these types are safe to transfer ownership to different thread
 - `Mutex`, `RWLock`, and `Atomic`s are `Sync` type
 - `Mutex` itself is `Send`, but the `MutexGuard` is not, same thread that locks must unlock